 LAANC automates the application and approval process for airspace authorizations.
 Through automated applications developed by an FAA Approved UAS Service Suppliers (USS) pilots apply for an airspace authorization.

-Requests are checked against multiple airspace data sources in the FAA UAS Data Exchange such as temporary flight restrictions, NOTAMs and the UAS Facility Maps.
-If approved, pilots receive their authorization in near-real time.
+Requests are checked against multiple airspace data sources in the FAA UAS Data Exchange such as UAS Facility Maps, Special Use Airspace data, Airports and Airspace Classes, as well as Temporary Flight Restrictions (TFRs) and Notices to Airmen (NOTAMs).
+If approved, pilots can receive their authorization in near-real time.

 LAANC provides airspace authorizations only.

-To qualify under Part 107, you must have registered your drone and hold a Remote Pilot Certificate.
+To qualify under Part 107, you must register your drone and hold a Remote Pilot Certificate.

 Where can I fly under LAANC?